 The Blue Ridge Parkway Foundation works with many organizations in the community, ranging from civic groups and nonprofits to businesses, that volunteer their services and provide funding and expertise in support of our mission to preserve and enhance the scenic route.
 We are so grateful to collaborate with these groups that have joined our Community of Stewards.
-If you would like your organization to become involved, please contact Willa Mays or call (704) 267-1598.
+If you would like your organization to become involved, please e-mail Jordan Calaway or call (866) 308-2773, ext 245.

 Appalachian BMW Riders

 The Appalachian BMW Riders (formerly Asheville BMW Riders) host an annual event, the Blue Ridge High Pass Boogie, to support the Blue Ridge Parkway Foundation.
 This fundraiser has a route for every rider.
 Dual sport, pleasure, and endurance routes over majestic Appalachian high country and through hidden mountain valleys showcase world class terrain, sweepers, and twisties.
 Proceeds, minus basic expenses, are donated to the Foundation.
 For more information, visit the group's Facebook page.

 The Blowing Rock Charity Horse Show Foundation hosts an annual event to benefit the Blue Ridge Parkway Foundation and additional community groups.
 These funds ensure the preservation and maintenance of riding trails at Moses H. Cone Memorial Park, which are enjoyed by thousands of visitors every year.

 Blue Cross Blue Shield of North Carolina Foundation